PyCQA/isort/README.rst

     default_section=FIRSTPARTY

-Additionally, you can specify project level configuration simply by placing a ``.isort.cfg`` file at the root of your project. isort will look up to 25 directories up, from the the file it is ran against, to find a project specific configuration.
+Additionally, you can specify project level configuration simply by placing a ``.isort.cfg`` file at the root of your project. isort will look up to 25 directories up, from the file it is ran against, to find a project specific configuration.

-Or, if you prefer, you can add an isort section to your project's ``setup.cfg`` with any desired settings.
+Or, if you prefer, you can add an isort section to your project's ``setup.cfg`` or ``tox.ini`` file with any desired settings.

 You can then override any of these settings by using command line arguments, or by passing in override values to the SortImports class.